mjrothera200/pitemp-aws-basic/README.md

 ## Step 9:  Monitor Results in AWS

-1. Navigate to your device under Devices.
-Verify that the device shows "Connected"
+1. Navigate to "Test" on the panel at the left.
-2. Navigate to "Recent events" to watch the live JSON IoT data arrive
+2. Click on "Subscribe to a Topic".
+Then type "environmentals" for the name of the topic (you will see this in the iot-temp.py python program)
+3. You should see JSON messages starting to flow.

 For more information:
 https://docs.aws.amazon.com/iot/latest/developerguide/view-mqtt-messages.html